Under Wraps (Jethro Tull album)

-Under Wraps is the 15th studio album by the band Jethro Tull, released in 1984.
+Under Wraps is the fifteenth studio album by the band Jethro Tull, released in 1984.
 The songs' subject matter is heavily influenced by bandleader Ian Anderson's love of espionage fiction.
 It was controversial among fans of the band due to its electronic/synthesizer-based sound, particularly the use of electronic drums.
 Dave Pegg has been quoted as saying that the tracks cut from the sessions for Broadsword and the Beast would have made a better album, while Martin Barre has referred to it as one of his personal favourite Tull albums.
 The album reached No. 76 on the Billboard 200 and No. 18 on the UK Albums Chart.
 The single "Lap of Luxury" reached No. 30.

 Production

 Unlike earlier albums where Anderson was the sole songwriter, Under Wraps was the first Jethro Tull album since This Was where the majority of songs were co-written between all members of the band, primarily Peter-John Vettese.

 This is also the only Jethro Tull album that features no live drummer; all the percussion tracks were programmed electronically.
-After the recording Doane Perry joined the band on tour and became their permanent drummer thereafter.
+After the recording Doane Perry joined the band on tour.